Dawidolino/GymApp/README.md

 # GymApp

-This is an app for gym allowing users to sing up for created classes that are visible on the calendar.
+This is an app for gyms allowing users to sing up for created classes that are visible on the calendar.
 STACK:
 backend: ASP .NET CORE
 frontend: React with FullCalendar API